by Nebula Haze

 Hazes tend to have psychedelic and uplifting effects, and Haze plants have contributed genetics to many famous strains such as Super Lemon Haze, Northern Light, and Jack Herer.
 Hazes tend to have very long flowering periods, though stay shorter and are easier to grow indoors than a pure Sativa.

-The Ruderalis or "Auto-Flowering" variety of marijuana originates from the northern parts of Russia and Sibera.
+The Ruderalis or “Auto-Flowering” variety of marijuana originates from the northern parts of Russia and Sibera.
 In the wild, a pure Ruderalis plant contains next to no THC and produces no psychoactive effects on its own.
-However these strains have been mixed with other strains because of one unique property… Unlike most strains of marijuana, Ruderalis or Auto-Flowering strains will naturally go into flowering on their own, without the need for the 12-12 light change to let the plant "know" it's time to start flowering.
+However these strains have been mixed with other strains because of one unique property… Unlike most strains of marijuana, Ruderalis or Auto-Flowering strains will naturally go into flowering (start making buds) on their own, without the need for the 12-12 light change to let the plant “know” it’s time to start flowering.
 They also produce buds sooner than pretty much any other strain of cannabis, and are usually ready for harvest in under 3 months from seed.

 A Note About Ruderalis/Auto-Flowering Plants, Potency and CBD

 Another unique property of Ruderalis strains is that, like hemp, these strains naturally tend to have higher levels of CBD which have many implications for medical uses such as anti-anxiety.
+That being said, these days there are also lots of low-CBD options for growers who prefer a more fast-paced experience.

 Auto-flowering strains usually contain higher levels of CBD than most high-THC, adult-use strains